• Skip to main content

 (1) “Number of On-Time Graduates” is the number of students who have completed the program within 100% of the published program length within the reporting calendar year.

-(2) “Graduates available for employment” means the number of graduates minus the number of graduates unavailable for employment.
+(2) “Graduates Available for Employment” means the number of graduates minus the number of graduates unavailable for employment.
 “Graduates Unavailable for Employment” means the graduates who, after graduation, die, become incarcerated, are called to active military duty, are international students that leave the United States or do not have a visa allowing employment in the United States, or are continuing their education in an accredited or bureau‐approved postsecondary institution.

 (3) “Graduates Employed in the Field” means graduates who, beginning within six months after a student completes the applicable educational program, are gainfully employed, whose employment has been reported, and for whom the institution has documented verification of employment.
-For occupations for which the state requires passing an examination, the six months period begins after the announcement of the examination results for the first examination available after a student completes an applicable educational program.
+For occupations for which the state requires passing an examination, the six-month period begins after the announcement of the examination results for the first examination available after a student completes an applicable educational program.

 (4) “Placement Rate Employed in the Field” is calculated by dividing the number of graduates gainfully employed in the field by the number of graduates available for employment.